Hi Mike, I’m writing to share my thoughts on the LEED AP BD+C renewal process:

 Because of my interest in residential green building, I added five hours of self-study on the REGREEN guidelines, a publication of the USGBC and the American Society of Interior Designers.
 I found this publication and the recommendations contained within it to be an excellent source for energy-efficient residential remodels, gut rehabs and major additions.
 Personally I worked on a project team to rehab and build an addition to a 100 year old farmhouse in the Adirondack Park and REGREEN was just what we needed.

-As a senior instructor for Everblue I teach LEED classes and Corporate Sustainability.
+As a senior instructor for Everblue, I teach LEED classes.
 While it would have been easy for me to add CMP hours from my own classroom presentations (up to 50% of my CMP hours possible) I chose not to.
 Rather, I wanted my Credential Maintenance Program to reflect the hours that I spent building upon my knowledge, working on projects and attending informative presentations by mentors and colleagues in green building.

 Overall, I felt the process was a little complex at first…but with Everblue’s Guide for submitting CE hours and the GBCI’s video for reporting activity for LEED CMP the process became clear to me and I found it relatively easy to do.
 I believe the program reflects the effort required to stay current in green building technologies and topics.